Souls of the Departed: In the Underworld

 The group travels to the site of Hook's grave (everyone in the underworld has a grave site) and Emma pours the ale of Seonaidh potion (Seonaidh is a Celtic water spirit from the Isle of Lewis) on the ground but lacks the power to bring him back, although they get a glimpse of an injured Hook before the potion wears off.
 Regina uses the potion and finds the soul of her father Prince Henry.
 Prince Henry tells Regina she has come too far to betray her friends now and tells her she must stay.
 Regina races to the banishment site with Henry as Cora attempts to banish the elder Henry, only to see the flames die down and a pathway to heaven open up.
 Since Regina has chosen to stay, remain a hero, and is no longer under the influence of her mother, Prince Henry's unfinished business is resolved.
 With his soul at peace, he is accepted into "a better place," and departs the Underworld after saying goodbye to Regina and Henry, who meets his namesake for the first time.
 The heroes realize they could potentially rescue all the souls here, and continue their quest to find Hook with this in mind.
 Cora meets with the ruler of the Underworld, Hades, who wishes the heroes gone (the clock on the broken tower will tick each time a soul leaves the Underworld), and punishes Cora for her failure with an eternity as a miller's daughter once again.

-Production Notes
+Production notes

-This episode would become the final one that was produced by Scott Nimerfro, who died on April 17, 2016 after a battle with angiosarcoma, a cancer in the inner lining of the blood vessels.
+This episode would become the final one that was produced by Scott Nimerfro, who died on April 17, 2016, due to his angiosarcoma diagnosis.